YuBlum/stark-lang/README.md

 ```

 ### The bultin 'asm' function
 There's a function on the `std.base` module called `asm`, this function takes intel assembly source code and returns a pointer to the assembly data.
-It internally uses `embed` with the flag `x`.
+It internally uses `embed` with the flag `rxx`.
 The valid assembly source will depend on the current platform (x86, x64, etc):
 ```py
 def add : @asm $end
   lea rax, [rdi+rsi]